Writing (or Updating) Your Website with AI

 Too many different instructions on a page (aka: calls-to-action) mean your visitors are getting lost in the weeds.

-Unfortunately, first-time website visitors who are invited to go ahead and book a free consult or view the newborn minis gallery, or explore mini sessions do none of those things.
+First-time website visitors who are invited to go ahead and book a free consult or view the newborn minis gallery, or explore mini sessions do none of those things.
 If you also tell them to download your free guide and join your newsletter all in the same breath, they will get overwhelmed and head for the exit.

 Instead, choose one clear next step per page.